 The West Georgia Technology Fair is an annual technology competition for students in the West Georgia Region of the state of Georgia.
-The West Georgia region includes students who attend public schools, private schools, and home-schools in Carroll County, Carrollton City, Coweta County, Griffin-Spalding County, Harris County, Heard County, Meriwether County, and Troup County.
+The West Georgia region includes students who attend public schools, private schools, and homeschools in Carroll County, Carrollton City, Coweta County, Harris County, Heard County, Meriwether County, and Troup County.

-Students in counties outside the West Georgia Region are welcome to participate in our fair.
+Students in surrounding counties outside the West Georgia Region and without a region are welcome to participate in our competition.
 To participate, you must get the approval of the director.
 A decision will be based on several criteria including space available.

-Students who would like to participate in the Technology Fair are encouraged to begin working on their projects now to allow time to create an excellent project.
+Students who would like to participate in the Technology Fair are encouraged to begin working on their projects early to allow time to create an excellent project.

 Many thanks to our sponsors:

 Please do not create duplicate registrations.
 If you discover a mistake after you submit your registration please contact the regional director by email (firstname.lastname@example.org) or by phone (706-675-3687) with any corrections.

 Also, please do not use the BACK button to start a new registration.
 A link is provided at the end of each registration to start a new form.
 (Use of the back button causes the form to be rejected and will cancel the registration.)

 The event is scheduled for Friday, January 13, 2017 at The Coweta Centre for Performing and Visual Arts in Newnan, Georgia.